History of Guyana: Jagan's years in power

 Former U.S. President Jimmy Carter visited Guyana to lobby for the resumption of free elections.
-On October 5, 1992, a new National Assembly and regional councils were elected in the first Guyanese election since 1964 to be internationally recognized as free and fair.
-Cheddi Jagan of the PPP was elected and sworn in as president on October 9, 1992.
+On 5 October 1992, a new National Assembly and regional councils were elected in the first Guyanese election since 1964 to be internationally recognised as free and fair.
+Cheddi Jagan of the PPP was elected and sworn in as president on 9 October 1992.
 This reversed the monopoly Afro-Guyanese traditionally had over Guyanese politics.
 The poll was marred by violence however.

-Before Jagan took office, a new International Monetary Fund Structural Adjustment programme was introduced which led to an increase in the GDP whilst also eroding real incomes and hitting the middle-classes hard.
+Before Jagan took office, a new IMF Structural Adjustment programme was introduced which led to an increase in the GDP whilst also eroding real incomes and hitting the middle-classes hard.
 Jagan's government debated whether to continue to implement the IMF programme agreed to under the former administration, and decided to stick with the programme, while Jagan argued publicly that the working class of the country were harmed by these programmes.
 The country would join the World Trade Organization in 1995.
 The previous year, Guyana had joined the World Intellectual Property Organization.
 Guyana would also continue economic arrangements with the IMF.
 From July 1994 to April 1998, the country would have an Extended Credit Facility with the IMF, which continued, almost uninterrupted until September 2005.

-When President Jagan died of a heart attack in March 1997, Prime Minister Samuel Hinds replaced him in accordance with constitutional provisions, with his widow Janet Jagan as Prime Minister.
-She was then elected president on fifteenth December 1997 for the PPP.
+When President Jagan died of a heart attack in March 1997, Prime Minister Sam Hinds replaced him in accordance with constitutional provisions, with his widow Janet Jagan as Prime Minister.
+She was then elected president on 15 December 1997 for the PPP.
 Desmond Hoyte's PNC contested the results however, resulting in strikes, riots and one death before a Caricom mediating committee was brought in.
 Janet Jagan's PPP government was sworn in on 24 December having agreed to a constitutional review and to hold elections within three years.
 However, Hoyte refused to recognise her government.
 Jagan later resigned in August 1999 due to ill health.
 She was succeeded by Finance Minister Bharrat Jagdeo, who had been named Prime Minister a day earlier.
-The same year, the Guyanese government secretly awarded a "ten-year petroleum prospecting license" to Esso Exploration and Production Guyana Limited, a consortium which included Exxon as one of the oilfield operators, and would be awarded a license years later.
+The same year, the Guyanese government secretly awarded a "ten-year petroleum prospecting licence" to Esso Exploration and Production Guyana Limited, a consortium which included Exxon as one of the oilfield operators, and would be awarded a licence years later.